 Last Updated on

-Visit the Panama Canal – The heart of Panama City
+1 Visit the Panama Canal – The vein of Panama

 The Canal is the pulse of Panama and what makes the city tick, feeding it with a steady (and tremendous) source of income and international respect and fame.
 The canal cuts 51 miles east to west through the country, the impressive Miraflores locks are the first set of locks closest to Panama City, and are by far the most visitor-friendly, with a large visitor center, a museum detailing the canal’s history and a small cinema which shows a short film about the construction of the canal.

 Once outside, there are several terraces to view the colossal container ships being raised or lowered through the locks.
 Ships carrying over 4,400 containers squeeze through the canal, paying per pound upwards of $400,000 each time to pass.
 In the mornings, ships heading from the Pacific to the Atlantic go through, the direction is then reversed in the afternoons.
 There are excellent explanations in English and Spanish over the speakers while the ships pass through, and you leave feeling very informed about how the Panama Canal (and international shipping) works.

 The locks are an easy 10-minute taxi ride outside of town.
 There is also a bus, leaving from Albrook Bus Terminal, which drops you off at the street leading to the docks (about 100m walk).